 In Hakone, cherry trees blossom later than Odawara, you can enjoy it until late April.

 This festival is held on May third every year.
 It attracts a lot of spectators every year.
 During the parade, about 2000 participants including Samurai warriors and music bands etc walk through the city.

 Odawara lantern Festival

 This festival is held in late July.

 Events such as a drum competition, chochin (lanterns) dancing pumps up the festival.Chochin made by elementally school students in Odawara light up Ohoribata-dori Street.

 Susuki(Japanese pampas grass)

-Susuki(Japanese pampas grass) field extends in Sengokuhara Highland, which used be a bottom of lake Ashi, and is beautifully colored with ears from late September to middle of November.
+Susuki(Japanese pampas grass) field extends in Sengokuhara highland, which used be a bottom of lake Ashi-no-ko, and is beautifully colored with ears from late September to middle of November.
 Noyaki(burning of susuki fields) in March is must-see.

 Shunsetsu is an event held in Hakone in February, in which we celebrate Chinese new year.
 At Togendai station, there are lots of events held such as Japanese drums and dancing by Geisha.

 Free Amasake,non-alcoholic beverage made from fermented rice, is served.